PC Optimum Members Say Their Points Were Stolen

 Loblaw told HuffPost Canada in an emailed statement that it takes any sign of "unusual activity very seriously."

-"Recently, we halted a very small portion of our members' individual accounts and asked them to reset their passwords," said Catherine Thomas, senior director, external communication.
+"Recently, we halted a very small portion of our members' individual accounts and asked them to reset their passwords," said Catherine Thomas, senior director of external communication.

 Cote spoke with a rep Thursday who reassured her that her case would be resolved, but didn't give a timeline.
 After HuffPost Canada reached out to Loblaw about Cote's case, she received an email from PC Optimum.
 Her old cards have now been deactivated and a new card number issued, she said.

-She has her stolen points back, along with the ones she should have earned from recent purchases, existing ones from her PC Plus account, which never transferred properly, and a bonus 50,000.
+Cote has her stolen points back, along with the ones she should have earned from recent purchases, existing ones from her PC Plus account, which never transferred properly, and a bonus 50,000.

-Several customers with similar experiences who spoke to CBC News also had their points restored, the broadcaster reported in a story published Thursday.
+Several customers with similar experiences who spoke to CBC News also had their points restored, the broadcaster reported Thursday.

 Thomas said she knows some members are frustrated with the "longer-than-normal" amount of time the company has taken to deal with security issues.